Favorite Quotations ~ Writing & Writers, 3

 “We cannot write well or truly but what we write with gusto.” ~ Henry David Thoreau

-The world we live in has been and is being increasingly politicized so that our daily experience is more and more a matter of public policy.
-A lot of fiction comes out of a child's feeling of, “Hey, that's not fair.” ~ Deborah Eisenberg
+The world we live in becomes increasingly politicized; our daily experience is shaped by public policy.
+A lot of fiction begins with a child's sense of: “Hey, that’s not fair.” ~ Deborah Eisenberg

 I believe that writing is an account of the powers of extrication. ~ John Cheever